Results of the Work – 3/28/14

 Hey Sisters and Brothers in Christ,

-Thanks for your prayers today for the ministry or for evangelism if you had a moment.
-The Spirit led me today.
+So thanks so much for your prayers for the ministry and for evangelism on campus today if you had a chance, God was Good.

 In Him,